How To Connect Two Monitors To Your MacBook Pro

 Can You Connect Two Monitors To An M1 MacBook Pro?

 If you check the Apple support page, you’ll see that all MacBooks with the M1 chip only support one monitor.
-Even the new M2 MacBooks also support just one second monitor.
+Even the new M2 MacBooks also support one monitor.

 Never fear; there is a workaround.

 Note: This workaround is not guaranteed to work in future macOS releases and may not work at all for you.
-So, if dual external monitors are absolutely necessary for you, you should buy a Mac with an M1 Pro or M1 Max instead.
+So, if dual external displays are absolutely necessary for you, you should buy a Mac with an M1 Pro or M1 Max instead.

 Now, let’s see how to use two monitors with your M1 or M2 Mac:

-4. Use a DisplayLink-supported USB-C or USB-A to HDMI or DisplayPort adapter to connect the second monitor to your Mac.
-A good option is Plugable’s USB Dual Monitor Adapter.
+- A good option is Plugable’s USB Dual Monitor Adapter.
 This adapter must work with the DisplayLink software.
 Otherwise, the device will attempt to use the MacBook’s native GPU for the video signal, which is limited to one monitor.

-5. The DisplayLink system converts the video signal to USB packets to bypass the M1 and M2 limitation and then reconverts the signal to video at the adapter.
+- The DisplayLink system converts the video signal to USB packets to bypass the M1 and M2 limitation and then reconverts the signal to video at the adapter.

 Although this workaround will give you 4K resolution at 60Hz, it is not recommended for gaming, as you might experience some noticeable latency.
 If you use Mac Pro for gaming, playback of HDCP content will not work with this solution.